Silenthal/gbread/gbread/readme.txt

 memory map is used repeatedly (e.g. [$FF41], the LCD Status register).
 Comments can also be added by themselves, through [Add Comments...].

+c-2.
+Data Templates
+Data templating (added in r16) is a way to format the output of a given data section, when printed.
+Each command is ended with a semicolon (;).

+    byte[count];
+    word[count];
+    dword[count];
+    qword[count];
+    string(length)[count];

+byte,word,dword,qword,string: The type of data to print on a line.
+Sizes are 8-bit, 16-bit, 32-bit, 64-bit, and "variable", respectively.

+count: The amount that is printed on a single line.
+For example:

+    word[2];

+    dw $4503, $3204

+Omitting the array specifier is the same as having [1].

+length: Used with the string option, specifies a fixed length string to be printed.

+    string(3)[2];

+    ds "hah", "lol"

+Omitting the length parameter, strings default to null-terminated, or best-fit with the space available.

+    string[1];

+    ds "This is a sentence.\x00"

+c-1-a: Tables
+When printing strings, an ASCII table is used by default (well, just casting each byte as a char).
+For other formats, you can use the option in the file menu to load either regular table files, or Shift-JIS table files, for those who still have them lying around.
+There is no support for string handling in building (not at the moment, anyway).

 d.
 View Labels/Variables
 You can manage labels through clicking on them in the list to the right of the main box.
 Double clicking on a regular label or data section label will